replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 ## Configure Host Path Storage in Online Environments

-Run the following command to install Velero and configure your initial host path storage destination in an online environment.
-For more information about required storage destination flags, see [`velero`](/reference/kots-cli-velero-index).
+Run the following command to install Velero and configure a host path storage destination in an online environment.
+For more information about required storage destination flags, see [`velero`](/reference/kots-cli-velero-index) in _Reference_.

 ```
 kubectl kots velero configure-hostpath --namespace NAME --hostpath /PATH